The Best Shoes for Scotland & Ireland

 They are durable and well-made, meaning that they will last you for many years and are comfortable and supportive enough to walk in for hours at a time without getting sore feet.

 If you’re planning on doing a bit (or a lot) of hiking or hillwalking while in Scotland or Ireland, then you’re going to need a sturdy pair of hiking boots for your trip.
-These are our picks for the best boots for Scotland and Ireland:

-The Merrell Moab 2 hiking shoes (also available on REI here or available on Zappos here) are some of the best boots for Ireland and Scotland.
+The Merrell Moab hiking shoes (also available on REI here or available on Zappos here). are some of the best boots for Ireland and Scotland.
 They are sturdy, well-made, durable, and waterproof meaning that they will protect your feet from any length of Scottish or Irish walk that you might do.

-They have an advanced arch and ankle support and they will make sure that your feet are comfortable and protected no matter how long your walking for.
+They have an advanced arch and ankle support and they will make sure that your feet are comfortable and protected no matter how long you’re walking for.
 They are also equipped with a great grip meaning that you can easily navigate wet or slippery terrain without the worry about slipping.

-This is a proper hiking boot, equipped with fantastic full ankle and arch support meaning that you can hike for hours upon hours without risking injury.
 The rubber sole has a great, non-slip grip perfect for slick and wet terrain and the waterproof material is sure to keep your feet warm and dry.

-A good alternative to either of the twooptions listed above are the Timberland Chocorua Trail boots (also available on REI here or available on Zappos here).
+A good alternative to either of the two options listed above are the Timberland Chocorua Trail boots (also available on REI here or available on Zappos here).

 These waterproof boots have good support for both your arches and ankles.
 They also have an advanced gripping system on the rubber soles and are comfortable to wear for hours on end.
 They are a great option if you plan on heading to Scotland in winter and need good rain boots.